1700s

 In 2017, Assumption Parish celebrated 250 years with several events and celebrations.
 It was then that a study was announced by Bishop Fabbo and Paul Mullins to determine what went wrong in the past two attempts to raise money to repair the church and where things could go in the future.

-In May of 2019, restoration began on the historic Assumption Church, including a new copper roof and heating system.
+In May 2019, restoration began on the historic Assumption Church, including a new copper roof and heating system.

-On September 6th, 2020, joined St. Angela Parish, St. Alphonsus Parish, Saint Benedict Tridentine Rite Community and Saint Daniel Comboni Community to form the Windsor Heritage Catholic Family of Parishes.
+On September 6th, 2020, Assumption joined St. Angela Parish, St. Alphonsus Parish, Saint Benedict Tridentine Rite Community and Saint Daniel Comboni Community to form the Windsor Heritage Catholic Family of Parishes.

-Today Assumption Parish is indeed a Catholic community, with parishioners from around the world.
+Today, Assumption Parish is indeed a Catholic community with parishioners from around the world.
 Many Basilian priests have come and gone and have left their legacy at this parish.
-The Basilian Fathers continue to serve at Assumption Church.